Shattered Union: Gameplay

-Combat itself takes the form of one unit directly engaging another, without outside interference from any other units which might be in the area.
+During combat, one unit directly engages another, without outside interference from any other units.
 The attacking unit always fires first.
-If the defending unit is still alive following the first strike, it will retaliate against the attacking unit.
-Each unit can only attack once per turn and retaliate once per turn, unless a sidebar power enables another attack.
-Air attacks are always retaliated against, provided that the unit has an anti-air score and will not get killed by the air unit's attack first.
+If the defending unit is still alive, it retaliates.
+Without special abilities, each unit can only attack and retaliate once per turn.
+Anti-air units always retaliate against air units as long as they survive the opening attack.

-Each unit type has three statistics for attacking: effectiveness against infantry (EI), effectiveness against vehicles (EV), and effectiveness against air units (EA).
-If the attacker's effectiveness stat against the unit type of the defender is higher than the defender's armor rating, damage will be done according to Attacker Effectiveness # - Defender Armor #.
-If not, no damage or extremely low damage will be done.
+Each unit type has an effectiveness rating against infantry (EI), vehicles (EV), and air units (EA).
+If the attacker's effectiveness rating is higher than the defender's, damage is done according to subtracting the values.
+Otherwise, no damage or extremely low damage is done.
 Some units are specialized to only be able to attack a single type of unit.
-If enough damage is done to a unit, it will be destroyed.
+If enough damage is done to a unit, it is destroyed.

 The objective of the battle is either to destroy all the enemy's units or capture enough objective towns to control the battlefield.
-Objective towns can be identified for both their Objective Point worth and position on the Map screen, and can be made visible on the main battle screen using the Objective button (flag).

-On the left side of the screen are the Sidebar Powers.
-These powers recharge over time, and the amount of time until they are usable again is shown over their picture/button.
-In the campaign, depending on their political rating (judged by how much Collateral Damage (see below) they inflicts), the player will get more powers of varying type.
+Objective towns each have a point value.
+Special abilities, known as "sidebar powers", recharge over time and are gained based on the game is played – for example, by causing collateral damage.